-The Company has not recorded any amounts for unrecognized tax benefits as of December 31, 2013 or 2014.
 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal and state jurisdictions, where applicable.
 There are currently no pending income tax examinations.
 The Company's tax years are still open under statute from 2012 to the present.
 All open years may be examined to the extent that tax credit or net operating loss carryforwards are used in future periods.
 The Company's policy is to record interest and penalties related to income taxes as part of its income tax provision.